REALSDEALS/pcHealth/README.md

 When you enter this number the script will generate a battery report.
 In this battery report you can read up on your battery status from your laptop.

+### Open Windows Update - Number 5

+With this entry you will open the GUI to Windows Update, to search and start for Windows Update(s.)

-### Re-open the Battery Report - Number 5
+### Re-open the Battery Report - Number 6

 This entry will re-open the generated battery report file.

-### Re-open the DISM Log - Number 6
+### Re-open the DISM Log - Number 7

 With this entry you can re-open the DISM/CBS.log.

-### Get your Ninite - Number 7
+### Get your Ninite - Number 8

-When entered number 7 a download will start, this download will install:
+When entered number 8 a download will start, this download will install:

 - Edge
 - Chrome